FC Prahova Ploiești: History

 In August 2018, the club was refounded and enrolled in Liga C – Prahova (Mizil Series), the equivalent of the 7th tier.
-At the end of the season it finished on the second place, which allowed the club to promote to the 6th league Liga B – Prahova, East Series.
+It finished the season in second place, securing promotion to the 6th tier league Liga B – Prahova, East Series.
+From the 2019–2020 season on however, the men's team stopped competing on a senior level in the Prahova regional divisions.
+A women's team currently competing in Liga II under the name ACS Prahova Ploiesti claims to be the successor of the original Prahova Ploiesti though, using an only slightly modifed badge.

 Grounds

 Prahova Stadium, original home ground of the club.

 Prahova Ploiești used to play its home matches on Prahova Stadium in Ploiești, with a capacity of 4,000 places.
 After the 2001 dissolution of the club, the stadium was bought by Ioan Niculae, owner of Astra Giurgiu and used by this club as a secondary ground.
-After the 2018 refoundation, Prahova negotiated to move back on its home ground, but the negotiations failed, so it played on Conpet Stadium in Strejnicu, with a capacity of 1,732 seats, then on Voința Stadium in Ciorani, with a capacity of 1,000 seats.
+After the 2018 refoundation, Prahova negotiated to move back to its home ground, but the negotiations failed, so it first played in Conpet Stadium in Strejnicu, with a capacity of 1,732 seats, then in Voința Stadium in Ciorani, with a capacity of 1,000 seats.